curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 == Comparison of Direct Techniques

+#figure(
+  image("vector/direct_gold_mos2.pdf",width: 100%),
+  caption: [
+    Experimental direct phase retrieval.
+    *a)* $"MoS"_2$ reconstruction.
+For in focus and near focus datasets, iCOM, parallax, and SSB perform similarly. iCOM has poor convergence of low spatial frequencies, so a high pass filter was applied.
+The incoherent bright-field also shows lattice information but with poorer contrast.
+Data from @zhang2025atom.
+Inset scalebar 0.5 $"Å"^(-1)$.
+    *b)* gold nanoparticles on carbon reconstruction.
+For defocused datasets, parallax and SSB preform much better than incoherence bright-field or iCOM imaging.
+Inset scalebar 0.5 $"Å"^(-1)$.
+    In both datasets, parallax and SSB yield nearly identical results and both benefit from upsampling.
+  ],
+  placement: top,
+  scope: "parent"
+) <fig-exp-compare>

 The phase estimators introduced above -- SSB, OBF, MF/WDD, parallax, and iCOM -- all originate from the same WPOA forward model in @eq-wpoa-forward and additive noise model in @eq-noise-model.
 They primarily differ in i) how they weight the bright-field intensities, ii) how they normalize the coherent sum, and iii) how much of the aperture-overlap kernel they retain.